bristol-seds/pico-tracker/firmware/Pre-flight.md

   - `APRS_USE_GEOFENCE` is set
   - `TELEMETRY_USE_GEOFENCE` is set
   - `GEOFENCE_USE_PREFIX` is set
+  - Check the `COLD_OUT` parameters.
+These prevent start-up spikes when the battery may not be viable.
   - Check the correct barometer is defined, for instance `BAROMETER_TYPE_MS5607` is set.
   - `DEBUG_USE_INTWATCHDOG` can be disabled during flight.
 This saves some power
   - Check interrupts are regular enough to kick the hardware